blaenk/site/input/notes/computer-architecture.markdown

 [^stride_prefetcher]: I wonder if this kind of prefetcher is meant for, for example, if someone iterates through a 2D array the "wrong" way, in column-major order, so first the first column of the first row, then the first column of the second row, and so on.
 Then a good stride prefetcher might recognize this access pattern and prefetch the appropriate column stripes.
 Though hopefully this would be recognized much sooner by the compiler and resolved with [loop interchange](#loop-interchange).

 A _correlating prefetcher_ is a hardware prefetcher that tries to detect patterns of memory access sequences, so that when it detects a repeat of a pattern, it prefetches the remaining sequence up to some number.
 This is good for linked lists which aren't sequential in memory nor at fixed strides.
 Traversing the linked list in the same manner another time would yield a prefetch.

+## Non-Blocking Caches

+A _non-blocking cache_ is one that doesn't block until each operation is finished, unlike a _blocking cache_.

+In a non-blocking cache, a _hit-under-miss_ is when the cache can continue to serve the cache hits while the cache is waiting on a miss.

+In a non-blocking cache, a _miss-under-miss_ is when multiple requests to memory can be made even while a cache miss is already underway.
+This is an example of _memory-level parallelism_ and requires memory hardware support.

+For a cache to support miss-under-miss functionality, it requires _Miss Status Handling Registers_ (MSHRs), which remember what was requested from memory (i.e. information about ongoing misses).

+On a miss, the MSHRs are checked for a match to determine if it's a new or existing miss.
+If it's a new miss, an MSHR is allocated and it remembers which instruction in the processor to wake up.
+This is called a _miss_.

+If it's an existing miss which is under way, and the data hasn't come back yet, the instruction is added to the existing MSHR for that miss.
+This is called a _half-miss_.

+When the data finally comes back from memory, all instructions in the MSHR are woken up, then the MSHR is released.

+The more MSHRs there are, the more memory-level parallelism that can be leveraged because multiple misses can be serviced at the same time.

 # Virtual Memory